Permafrost/TundraTN/README.md

 ### tundra.tn.document.attribute.string.transformer:find

 Trading Networks string transformer which returns whether the given Trading Networks document attribute value or list of values includes the given [regular expression pattern].

 This service is intended to be invoked by Trading Networks as a custom document type attribute transformer.

 #### Inputs:

-* `values` is the list of strings to be matched against the [regular expression pattern].
+* `values` is the list of strings to be searched against the [regular expression pattern].
 * `isArray` is a boolean indicating if the `values` argument contains multiple items.
 * `arg` is a [regular expression pattern].

 #### Outputs:

 * `newValues` is a list boolean values indicating if the given input string `values` were found to include the given [regular expression pattern] `arg`.

 ---